How To Change Your Life When You’re Sick Of It

 And the only way for me to get better was by letting that life go.
 Completely dismantling it.

 My life needed a gut-job renovation – one room at a time.

 And that’s what I have been working on for a few years now.
 Slowly nudging my life into the direction that works for me.
 Slowly learning how to change my life.
 Rebuilding it little by little.

 I have done this in so many areas of my life now that I feel like I have become quite the life improvement expert. 🙂 I have a method nailed down.
 I have figured out what works and what doesn’t work.

-So today I wanted to share with you my method for making life changes in case your life is in need of a little (or a big!) sprucing up too.
+So today I wanted to share with you some of my secrets for making life changes in case your life is in need of a little (or a big!) sprucing up too.

 How To Change Your Life Around

 1. Make A Detailed List Of Everything You Are Dissatisfied With In Your Life

 You can’t fix a problem, if you don’t know what the problem is.
 So the first step in transforming your life is to become crystal clear about what the problem areas are.
 What are you unhappy with exactly?